 Purchase confirmation page

-Immediately after purchase is a great opportunity to support and celebrate their purchase, especially by addressing social risk. e.g.
+Immediately after purchase is a great opportunity to celebrate their purchase, especially by addressing social risk. e.g.

 Thank you for purchasing